ufs-community/ufs-srweather-app/docs/UsersGuide/source/Quickstart.rst

    singularity shell -e --writable --bind /<local_root_dir>:/<path_to_container_dir_w_same_name> ubuntu20.04-epic-srwapp-1.0

 .. important::
-   When binding the two directories, they must have the same name!
+   * When binding two directories, they must have the same name.
 It may be necessary to create an appropriately named directory in the container using the ``mkdir`` command if one is not already there.

-   Be sure to bind the directory that contains the data the experiment will access.
+   * Be sure to bind the directory that contains the data the experiment will access.

 Clone the develop branch of the UFS-SRW weather application repository: